Dichen-Li/Adaptive-Embodiment/README.md

 ```
 This is pretty likely due to using integers like `0` as the initial state -- please use `0.0` instead.

-## Cross-embodiment distillation
+## Policy distillation
-This section introduces how to perform data collection for policy distillation.
+This section introduces how to perform policy distillation.

 [//]: # (The goal is to use one policy observation dataset to supervise a URMA model.
 But before that, we will need to do sanity check on the URMA model.
 So we should approach the goal within two phases: 1. extract data from one policy observation to supervise the MLP actor-critic model.
 2. use one policy observation to supervise the URMA model.
 The following explanation goes over the phase reversly.)